 Tracking your budget throughout your event, including the planning stages, is important.
 There are a number of helpful technology solutions on the market that will support you in this quest like Expensify.

 One of the many ways that technology can help you achieve your financial goals is through the real-time speed and accuracy that allows you to communicate and collaborate with your team.
 Transferring all of your financial systems to a cloud-based system will literally enable you to manage your financial operations anywhere, and anytime.

-There are a range of products and services available to support your current and future financial management needs, such as CendynArcaneo, FreshBooks, Certify, or Money Owl.
+There are a range of products and services available to support your current and future financial management needs, such as CendynArcaneo, FreshBooks, or Certify.
 Before making a decision on a particular product, ensure that you have spoken with all stakeholders within your organization.
 Ask yourself if the technology solution can be easily implemented or if training is necessary.
 In addition, you should have processes in place that will help you evaluate past performance and forecast future financial performance.

 Analyze The Financial Performance of Your Meeting or Event

 Once your meeting or event is over, you need to close the loop and add up all expenses and revenues.
 This is not only important to show your stakeholders but also for you to learn from your experiences and improve your next event by analyzing your financial performance.